Intelligence Dashboard

 Top 10 platforms by IDV discussion volume, with their primary friction type

-Three signals shaping the IDV landscape
+Three patterns shaping the IDV landscape

 Age gates are the new verification frontier.
 Platforms are rolling out age estimation and document checks, creating a fresh wave of friction for legitimate users.